-The school's Child on Child Abuse Policy outlines the school's stance on addressing peer-onpeer abuse, including sexual abuse, and the procedures in place will be adhered to if any instances are uncovered or disclosed.
+The school's Peer-on-peer Abuse Policy outlines the school's stance on addressing peer-on-peer abuse, including sexual abuse, and the procedures in place will be adhered to if any instances are uncovered or disclosed.
 More information on the school's approach to preventing and managing instances of child on child abuse can be found within this policy and the Child Protection and Safeguarding Policy.